moondly/foglab/README.md

 Please enter the ssh public key to use: <type you ssh public key>
 ```
-NOTE: if you do not set a public key, the public key from vagrant will be used.
-Check `fogctl sshkey -h` for more options.

 #### Deploy a lab with 2 machines
 1. Create a folder to contain your lab
     ```